midasdev711/Lift-Weights/README.md

 - [x] **June 30th (Sunday)**: Create MySQL Database and setup login page (research ReactStrap as an alternative to Bootstrap, which would counter the lighter-weight React model).
 - [x] **July 1st (Monday)**: Create backend with Node.js (using Express framework).
 Run React and Express Servers using concurrently package.
-- [ ] **July 3rd (Wednesday)**: Setup registration page.
-Connect to database to register a member.
-Setup login/logout with registered member.
+- [ ] **July 3rd (Wednesday)**: Create DB connection.
+Login with user and check for membership in database -- handle success (redirect to profile page) and failure (option to redirect to registration page).
+- [ ] **July 4th (Thursday)**: Setup registration page and handle success (registering user and redirecting to profile page) and possible failures (user/email already taken, any other error handling).
 - [ ] **July 5th (Friday)**: Test login, registration, logout, and delete account.
 Write tests for database/login.
 - [ ] **July 6th (Saturday)**: Start user profile page.
 - [ ] **July 7th (Sunday)**: Create templates for main sections.
 Link from user profile page.